carmyman/start-here/README.md

 ## Getting involved

-It's easy because everything happens here.
+It's easy because everything happens here
+(please try to avoid raising points of discussion on the Joomla development mailing lists - we want all the information in one place so it's easy for people to find).

 Have a look at the [issues](https://github.com/joomla-cms/start-here/issues) list for questions people are asking and decisions that need to be made.
 If you have a question or proposal about Joomla CMS distributions in general, just post a new issue.
 If you want to keep informed about issues that people are raising, change the "Watch" settings above